 DO I HAVE A CASE?

 There is no boilerplate answer to the question, “Do I have a case?”.
 Just like having surgery or building a house, the result you will achieve is directly proportional to the quality of your experts and their resources.
-From the initial consultation to the final judgment award, no other Milwaukee personal injury firm has the deep grasp of every aspect of how the law will affect your personal injury claim as we do.
+From the initial consultation to the final judgment award, no other Milwaukee personal injury firm has a deep grasp of every aspect of how the law will affect your personal injury claim as we do.

-Complex legal arguments can be made for both sides of any issue.
-Experience, unmatched by any Milwaukee personal injury lawyer firm, makes the Warshafsky team most able to fully understand both sides of the legal issues in any personal injury case.
+Complex legal arguments can be made for both sides of an issue.
+Experience, unmatched by any Milwaukee personal injury law firm, makes the Warshafsky team most able to fully understand both sides of the legal issues in any personal injury case.
 We possess a uniquely deep understanding of Wisconsin case law as it applies to any individual personal injury case.
 Warshafsky attorneys literally wrote the book on how to prosecute a personal injury case in Wisconsin, the Trial Handbook for Wisconsin Lawyers.

 We know if you have a case.
 You will know if you have a case quickly.
 At Warshafsky, we have the most expert, able investigative team.
-Our team will preserve evidence and start building the ground work for maximum judgment the moment you ask for our help.
+Our team will preserve evidence and start building the groundwork for maximum judgment the moment you ask for our help.

 If you’ve been injured, use our online contact form for a free, fast case evaluation or simply pick up the phone and call 414-276-4970.
 Each element of a successful personal injury claim will be aggressively advocated for while we defend the soundness of your claim.
 Contact us for specific answers.